Reading 1187: Disposition

 The locomotive subsequently spent the next decade on outdoor display outside of the SRC's yard, and at some point, in the 1980s, the locomotive was repainted to its original Reading livery as No. 1187, but it still retained the red cab roof and the SRR egg-shaped numberplate.
-It was subsequently on display at the Railroad Museum of Pennsylvania on the other side of Gap Road from the SRC.
+It was subsequently on display at the Railroad Museum of Pennsylvania (RRMPA) on the other side of Gap Road from the SRC.
 In the early 2000s, No. 1187 was moved back to the SRC yard, since the locomotive was beginning to deteriorate, and the RMOP felt it was no longer presentable for display.
 By the end of the 2010s, No. 1187 had been facing an uncertain future after spending several years being exposed to the outdoor elements, and the SRC made a decision to put the locomotive up for sale.

 On July 15, 2020, the Age of Steam Roundhouse (AOSR) made an offer with the SRC and purchased No. 1187 at an undisclosed cost.
 The locomotive was subsequently moved onto a flatbed to be hauled by truck, and on August 3, the locomotive arrived at the AOSR's location in Sugarcreek, Ohio, where it is now on display and has been cosmetically restored.